Sister Susan B. Bartholomew

 Judith Carter hailed from Fryeburg, Maine.
 After she married Daniel Bartholomew the young couple moved to Hartford, Vermont.
 Since childhood Judith had been a spiritual seeker, though she consistently found herself unable to sustain her best religious intentions.
 Her husband “was not a professor of religion” but allowed Judith to follow her own spiritual path.
 Daniel’s untimely death in 1823 left Judith a widow with four children.
 According to her testimony she “was obliged to place them in other homes” while she searched for a situation that might offer her physical support and spiritual sustenance.

 Upon moving to Springfield, Vermont Judith heard about the Shakers.
 She was interested, but also discouraged by a friend’s judgment that “once the Shakers possessed the life and power of God but had fallen into a lukewarm state.”

 About this time Elder John Lyon of Enfield’s North Family was undertaking a vigorous missionary effort in the Springfield area.
 Judith attended his meetings, listened to his dynamic preaching, heard the Shaker singing, and was touched by his warm invitation to visit the community.
 She and two of her children Diadema, age 11, and Susan, age 3, joined the Shakers in 1826.
 If her older children, Judith and Daniel, came with her there is no record of their being admitted at Enfield.

-A simple note that Susan wrote to a Mt.
-Lebanon sister in the 1860s speaks volumes about her commitment to her faith, her love of Shaker spirituals, and the warmth of her personality.
+A simple note that Susan wrote to a Mount Lebanon sister in the 1860s speaks volumes about her commitment to her faith, her love of Shaker spirituals, and the warmth of her personality: